 For the last few weeks my reading has been The Hidden Life of Trees - an amazing book by German forester, Peter Wohlleben.

 And I’m now convinced: its neighbour trees have helped it out.

-This struck me as a great metaphor for now - it's helped me reflect on this current corona situation we're all in - and speaks to me of hope, and the way forward.
+This struck me as a great metaphor for now - it's helped me reflect on the post-pandemic situation we're all in - and speaks to me of hope, and the way forward.

 Reading Wohlleben's book and thinking about all this has given me some ideas we can all apply to build stronger and more resilient organisations and businesses, by learning from nature.

 If you have a business, a team, or a life that's been 'cut in half' during the Covid-19 crisis, there's a way you can revive and thrive in the future.